 In all of my classes, I strive to create an environment in which students…

-Please check out the tabs above for sample syllabi, course materials, and student work!
+Please click the tabs above for sample syllabi, course materials, and student work!

 Much of what we now think of as “science” — its practices, its disciplines, and even the term “scientist” itself (coined in 1833 by the British polymath William Whewell) — can be traced back to Victorian England (1837-1901).
 With the shift from an agricultural to an industrial economy came a growing urban population and an almost unprecedented need for rapid advancements in technology, medicine, and mathematics.
 As the middle classes gained more time for intellectual pursuits and educational reforms created a new population of readers, science found eager and curious audiences who attended lectures, read periodicals, and visited museums.
 The explosion and consolidation of new fields of study — from anatomy and biology, to geology and astronomy, to optics and acoustics — resulted largely from the Victorians’ desires to confront their changing world and better understand their place in it.